AstridZhao/moho_bot/readme.md

 ## Prerequisite

 ### Install Architecture
 If you are using Apple Silicon (M1) Mac, make sure you have installed a version of Python that supports arm64 architecture; Otherwise, while installing it will build the llama.ccp x86 version which will be 10x slower on Apple Silicon (M1) Mac.
-To install arm64 architecture on your laptop, run the following code on your laptop:
+To install arm64 architecture on your laptop, run the following code on your laptop terminal:
 ```zsh
 arm64path = "Miniforge3-MacOSX-arm64.sh"
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh